Joecv10/profile-template/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Dillinger is a cloud-enabled, mobile-ready, offline-storage compatible, AngularJS-powered HTML5 Markdown editor.

-- Type some Markdown on the left
+This is a project created for the HTML AND CSS Basics course giving by the FIE Faculty.
+This project was created with:

-- See HTML in the right
+- HTML 5
+- CSS 3 & Bootstrap 5
-- ✨Magic ✨
+- JavaScript